Approved by the Board of Trustees of Rockland Community College on January 5, 2006. Amended on October 28, 2024.

 Harassment and Discrimination

 Rockland Community College does not discriminate in its admissions activities on the basis of sex, race, religion, national origin, age, color, creed, disability, marital status, veteran status, or sexual orientation.
 The College continually strives to maintain a non-discriminatory environment for all students and employees.
-In addition, the College has appointed a Compliance Officer, the Vice President of Student Services, to oversee such matters as they apply to students.
+In addition, the College has appointed a Compliance Officer, the Vice President of Enrollment Management and Student Affairs, to oversee such matters as they apply to students.

 While Rockland Community College makes every effort to maintain a policy of non-discrimination, there may be instances when an individual or group will feel that they have been unlawfully discriminated against.
 Any such person or group has the legal right to file a grievance.
 The grievance procedure promotes a prompt and equitable resolution to any allegations of discrimination.